 Note: if your app uses a different origin than "puimobile", e.g. "acmemobile", then you would replace "puimobile" with that value.
 (For example, if the app "scheme" is "acmemobile", then the Access-Control-Allow-Origin value in the server's http.conf file would be "acmemobile://localhost".)

-Once Steps 1 and either 2a or 2b have been performed, your mobile apps should again work.
+Once either steps 1a or 1b and then either steps 2a or 2b have been performed, your mobile apps should again work.

 An explanation of Cross-Origin Resource Sharing (CORS): https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS